Advertisement

 Popular social media personality, author and podcaster James Kavanagh tells Ruth O’Connor about his move from Dublin city centre to the Kilkenny countryside this summer with Currabinny founder William Murray.

 The two windows in our sitting room let in so much light.
-When you look out it’s like looking onto two paintings especially when the wisteria is in bloom.
-You are flooded with greenery, rolling hills and the big trees at the end of the garden,
+When you look out it’s like looking onto two paintings – especially when the wisteria is in bloom.
+You are flooded with greenery, rolling hills and the big trees at the end of the garden.

 I’m lucky that the house, which was built in 1972 but looks much older, has massive windows.
 William occasionally likes going for a little naked walk in the garden – so it’s a lovely view.

 4. 1.
 James Kavanagh.
-James and William have been together 11 for years and recently quit the city for country life.
+James and William have been together for 11 years and recently quit the city for country life.
 James Kavanagh.
 James Kavanagh.

 There’s no denying that when you move from the city you’re giving up a lot – you’re losing the spontaneity of an impromptu night out, coffee shops on your doorstep and Deliveroo – the thing I probably miss the most.
 I do have the occasional moment where I’m a bit sad but then I look out the window and all that washes away.

 The person who built our house sourced a lot of things from salvage yards, so, for example, the doors are from the 1800s.
-It has the look and feel of a gate lodge in that the floor plan is in a cross.
+Our house has the look and feel of a gate lodge in that the floor plan is in a cross.
 A lot of Irish homes built in the 1970s feel a little grim but this has more of a Victorian feel.

 2. James Kavanagh.
 Currabinny founder William Murray in the garden of the home he shares with James Kavanagh on the Carlow-Kilkenny border.
 James Kavanagh.
 James Kavanagh.

 The couple we bought our home from lived here for 35 years.
 When they moved in the garden was a field so we have inherited 35 years of love.
-Before they moved out the woman brought us around and told us how to prune everything and even left us a journal which was so beautiful.
+Before they moved out the woman brought us around and told us how to prune everything and even left us a journal – which was so beautiful.
 They grew everything in this garden from seed.

 We love cooking, so the impetus for moving was to have the space to grow our own food.
-William is from Cork and spent his whole life in the countryside and in the past few years I began to realise that I was a lot happier when I wasn’t in the city.
+William is from Cork and spent his whole life in the countryside, and, in the past few years I began to realise that I was a lot happier when I wasn’t in the city.
 Nature was a big seller for us.

 3. James Kavanagh.
 This summer the couple grew tomatoes, herbs, salad leaves and courgettes in the polytunnel they inherited from the previous owners.
 James Kavanagh.
 James Kavanagh.